Learn to Speak Persian: Your Complete Guide to the Farsi Language

 How To ‘Deal With' Missing Short Vowels In Persian

-This is the perfect moment to reiterate Benny’s time-honoured advice to speak from day one.
-Ignore the difficulties of the script and get stuck in having a conversation.
+This is the perfect moment to speak about Benny Lewis’s advice to speak from day one: Ignore the difficulties of the script and get stuck in having a conversation.

 If you concentrate on speaking and listening first, and reading and writing later, two things will happen.

-You’ll pick up the flow and the rhythm of the language, meaning you’ll often be able to guess what the pronunciation of a new word would be.
+You’ll pick up the flow and the rhythm of the language.
+This means you’ll often be able to guess what the pronunciation of a new word would be.

-And if you don’t get it right first time, who cares?
+And if you don't get it right the first time, who cares?
 Embrace your mistakes.

 The message is simple: none of the ‘difficulties’ of the Persian script should put you off learning Persian.
 It's all about your attitude.